maherharb/MATE-T580/Lectures/Lesson_02_Data_Cleaning_github.md

     ## 4                     Beat Of The Brass     NA     NA     NA     NA
     ## 5                              Bookends     NA     NA     NA     NA

-Billboard data is stored in a wide format because it is a convenient form, from the prespective of data entry
+Billboard data is stored in a wide format because it is a convenient form, from the perspective of data entry

-To tidy up the data, we need to map the infromation on the ranking of songs for each week into two new variables: `week` and `rank`
+To tidy up the data, we need to map the information on the ranking of songs for each week into two new variables: `week` and `rank`

 There's just the right function for that in `tidyr` package: `gather`